ARMmbed/mbed-client/README.md

 ### Information Reporting Interface

 The Information Reporting Interface is used by the mbed Device Server to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
-This observation relationship is initiated by sending an **Observe** operation to the L2M2M Client for an Object, an Object Instance or a Resource.
-An observation ends when a **Cancel Observation** operation is performed.

 Information Reporting interface supports the following sub-features:

 - Observe
 - Notify
 - Cancel

-Currently, Information Reporting is handled only at Resources level.
-Support for Object and Object Instances will be added in later releases.

 ### Observe

-The mbed Device Server initiates an observation request for changes of Dynamic Resource, Resources within an Object Instance or for all the Object Instances of an Object within the client.
+The mbed Device Server initiates an observation request for changes of Dynamic Resource.

 Related parameters for the **Observe** operation are described in [Write Attributes](#write-attributes) section.
-When the **Observe** operation contains only Object ID, the **Notify** operation MUST be done per Object Instance.

 To make your Resource observable, you need to set the Observable parameter as true for your object: